Edefritz/edefritz.github.io/_posts/2021-01-21-kafka-avro-javascript.md

 npm install @kafkajs/confluent-schema-registry
 ```

-Then create a new file.
+## Configuring the Kafka connection

 This example is in TypeScript but in JS it would work more or less in a similar way.
 First import all the dependencies and configure all Kafka related settings.